-The absence of wort in this culture has more consequences than just baffling the scholars.
+The absence of wort in this middle eastern culture has more consequences than just baffling the scholars.
 It also baffles the archaeologists, for they know nothing of malting or "mashing in", it is not part of their experience, but as a brewer it is part of mine.

 The two pioneering archaeobotanists who first researched cereal processing, Gordon Hillman and Jack Harlan, both did their field work in Moslem countries, so they never saw or experienced the production of malt, "mashing in" and wort production.
 This is why it has been overlooked by the archaeological community and is such a mystery to them.
 As far as I can tell Gordon Hillman(1984) also introduced the concept of "parching the grain" into Archaeology.
 This is a particularly Arabic practise for nearly ripe grain, and was and is not practised in European agriculture.
 "Parching the grain" would kill seed corn and also prevent germination for malting.

 As I have said in the oven mashing blog: when Merryn first started her research into prehistoric brewing, 25 years ago, she amassed all the scholarly literature she could find on the subject.
 At that point I had nearly 15 years experience of making beer from the grain.
 Sufficient successes and failures to have a good idea of what works and what does not.